kugurerdem/yakFarmer/README.md

 # yakFarmer
 A reinvesting bot designed to make profit in the yield yak aggregator.

-Thanks for [ignatyus](https://github.com/ignatyus) caming up with the project idea and contributed some of the aspects of the project.
+Thanks for [ignatyus](https://github.com/ignatyus) coming up with the project idea and contributing some of the aspects of the project.

 ## YieldYak